Aliases for IFI16 Gene

 GeneCards Summary for IFI16 Gene

 IFI16 (Interferon, Gamma-Inducible Protein 16) is a Protein Coding gene.
-Among its related pathways are Cytosolic sensors of pathogen-associated DNA and NF-kappaB Signaling.
-GO annotations related to this gene include transcription factor binding and double-stranded DNA binding.
+Diseases associated with IFI16 include diffuse cutaneous systemic sclerosis and herpes simplex.
+Among its related pathways are Immune System and NF-kappaB Signaling.
+GO annotations related to this gene include poly(A) RNA binding and transcription factor binding.
 An important paralog of this gene is PYHIN1.

 UniProtKB/Swiss-Prot for IFI16 Gene